isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2727.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+OOM_Ecommerce_Solution - Value Plan

 ### Support Level
-Up to 70% (80% for Retail sector)  for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+E-Commerce - Online Shop (B2C)

 ### Contact Information
-Web URL: https://www.oom.com.sg/ <br>Contact Hotline: 63910930 <br>Contact Email: support@oom.com.sg <br>
+8000

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.